January 13, 2022

-Chances are, you do already have a unique approach.
-In ways you may or may not be aware of.
+Chances are, you already have a unique approach in ways you may or may not be aware of.
 And this applies internally as much as externally.

 The Competitor Branding Audit

-There is nothing stopping you from engaging with almost everything your competition has to offer.
-You can put yourself in the shoes of their buyer, and work through their customer experience.
+Nothing is stopping you from engaging with almost everything your competition has to offer.
+You can put yourself in the shoes of their buyer and work through their customer experience.
 Allow yourself to see what each company delivers for their buyers and the experience they provide by examining every touch point just as you have for your own brand.

 Look at their websites.
 Notice the look and feel.
 Consider how they may be driving lead generation, or simply traffic.
 Call a salesperson.
 Feel around for their sales and marketing tactics.

 Go to their sales center and take pictures.
 Look at their signage.
 Collect their collateral.
 And when you’ve seen and heard enough, put everything up on a wall – literally or otherwise.

 Where are the commonalities?
 Do three home builders have a blue logo?
 Does the copywriting have a similar voice?
 What are their strengths and weaknesses?
 What are their stories?
 What are their visions?
 What are their unique selling advantages?

 Take in as much as you can, while thinking as critically as you can.
 Then, don’t do anything any of them are doing.
 Always remember your branding aim isn’t to simply blend in, it’s to overwhelmingly stand out.